Meetings – The Linchpin of Organizational Health

 Yes, meetings.

-I’m talking about meetings with clarity, focus and intense interaction.
+I’m talking about meetings with Clarity, focus and intense interaction.

 Solving a problem is one thing; continuing to exploit that solution after its novelty has worn off is another.
 Too many leaders struggle with discipline, getting bored with consistency and continuity and searching for something new and exciting.
 And many of them, even if they do stick to the structure of their meetings, lack courage when entering the danger around difficult topics, choosing a more harmonious path instead.